imrankhan17/imrankhan17.github.io/pages/Solving the secretary problem with Python.md

 chosen_candidate = rest[rest < best_from_rejected][0]
 ```

-However, the last line will return an error if there is no candidate in `rest` who is better than `best_from_rejected`.
+The last line will return an error if there is no candidate in `rest` who is better than `best_from_rejected`.
 Hence we catch this error and return the last candidate.

 ```python
 stop = int(round(n/np.e))